voralexey/highlight_pdf/README.md

 ### Input files
 - Input PDF file (e.g. "xgen-prism-dna-library-prep-kit-protocol.pdf")
 - A txt file with a list of words.
-Every word is on an new line (e.g. "no_no_words.txt").
+Every word is on a new line (e.g. "no_no_words.txt").
 Instead of using a separate txt file, words can be provided in a Python list format (["word1", "word2", "word3"]) inside the script.

 ### Output files